kubapok/cnlps-ticrc/README.md

 # Special session at FedCSIS 2023

 The authors of selected submissions will be invited to prepare the extended versions of their reports for publication in the conference proceedings and presentation at FedCSIS 2023.
 The selection will be made by Organizing Committee on the basis of final evaluation results, the quality of the submitted reports, and the originality of the presented methods.
+The papers will be indexed by the IEEE Digital Library and Web of Science (70 points MEiN- info for polish scientists).

 # Dates